sympa-community/gpldoc/man/list_config.5.md

     - `editorkey` - Moderated
     - `editorkeyonly` - Moderated, even for moderators
     - `editorkeyonlyauth` - Moderated, need authentication from moderator
-    - `intranet` - restricted to local domain
-    - `intranetorprivate` - restricted to local domain and subscribers
     - `newsletter` - Newsletter, restricted to moderators
     - `newsletterkeyonly` - Newsletter, restricted to moderators after confirmation
     - `owner` - Restricted to list owners only